US20240151727

 G01N33/57488

-Based on the quantification of α2-3-linked Neu5Ac, specific guidelines are established for recommending needle biopsies.
-If the fraction exceeds 28%, a biopsy is advised without additional imaging.
-Conversely, if it's below 24%, no biopsy is recommended.
-For values between 24% and 28%, further assessment of fucosylated PSA is necessary to determine the need for biopsy or MRI scans.
+If the α2-3-linked Neu5Ac fraction exceeds 28%, a needle biopsy is recommended without further imaging.
+Conversely, if it is below 24%, neither a biopsy nor an MRI scan is suggested.
+For intermediate values between 24% and 28%, further analysis of fucosylated PSA levels determines whether a needle biopsy or an MRI scan should be pursued.